-This privacy notice is intended to provide information about how the School will collect, use and hold (or "process") personal data about individuals including: current, past and prospective pupils; and their parents, carers or guardians (referred to in this policy as "parents").
+This privacy notice is intended to provide information about how the school will use (or "process") personal data about individuals including: its current, past and prospective pupils; and their parents, carers or guardians (referred to in this policy as "parents").
 Collectively, we refer to these individuals in the Privacy Notice as the School's community.